brandon-prescott/cs50x_highlights/filter/README.md

 # Filter
-This program takes an input .bmp image, applies a filter to it, then generates an output .bmp version of the image with the filter applied.
+This program takes an input .bmp image then generates an output .bmp version of the image with a filter applied.
 The program is currently set up to be compiled on Linux with the clang-12 compiler (see Makefile).

 **Build**